tim1e9/fit-jwt/README.md

 Install the package with `npm install fit-jwt`.
 Then, add code to your project as necessary.

 **NOTE** A full example exists in the `./_samples` directory.
-It outlines everything required to use this library - including application flow.
+It outlines everything required to use this library - including application flows and environment variables.

 ## How to build it